YH0517/AFLoc/README.md

 # AFLoc

-This repository provides the official implementation of *[Multi-modal vision-language model for generalizable annotation-free pathological lesions localization and clinical diagnosis](https://arxiv.org/abs/2401.02044)*
+This repository provides the official implementation of *[Multi-modal vision-language model for generalizable annotation-free pathology localization and clinical diagnosis](https://arxiv.org/abs/2401.02044)*

 ## Key Features

-- A generalizable vision-language pre-training model for **annotation-free pathological lesions localization**.
+- A generalizable vision-language pre-training model for **annotation-free pathology localization**.
 - We use a multi-level semantic structure-based contrastive learning to aligns multi-granularity medical concepts across reports and images.
 - Demonstrates strong generalizability to mulitiple modalities including chest X-rays and retinal fundus images.

 ## Details

-Defining pathologies automatically from medical images aids the understanding of the emergence and pro- gression of diseases, and such an ability is crucial in clinical diagnostics.
-However, existing deep learning models heavily rely on expert annotations and lack generalization capabilities in open clinical environments.
-In this study, we present a generalizable vision-language pre-training model for Annotation-Free pathological lesions Localization (AFLoc).
-The core strength of AFLoc lies in its extensive multi-level semantic structure- based contrastive learning, which comprehensively aligns multi-granularity medical concepts from reports with abundant image features, to adapt to the diverse expressions of pathologies and unseen pathologies with- out the reliance on image annotations from experts.
-We demonstrate the proof of concept on CXR images, with extensive experimental validation across 4 distinct external datasets, encompassing 11 types of chest pathologies.
-The results demonstrate that AFLoc surpasses state-of-the-art methods in pathological lesions localization and disease classification, and even outperforms the human benchmark in locating 5 different pathologies.
+Annotation-Free pathology Localization (AFLoc).
+The core strength of AFLoc lies in its extensive multi-level semantic structure-based contrastive learning, which comprehensively aligns multi-granularity medical concepts from reports with abundant image features, to adapt to the diverse expressions of pathologies and unseen pathologies without the reliance on image annotations from experts.
+We demonstrate the proof of concept on Chest X-ray images, with extensive experimental validation across 6 distinct external datasets, encompassing 13 types of chest pathologies.
+The results demonstrate that AFLoc surpasses state-of-the-art methods in pathology localization and classification, and even outperforms the human benchmark in locating 5 different pathologies.
 Additionally, we further verify its generalization ability by applying it to retinal fundus images.
-Our approach showcases AFoc versatilities and underscores its suitability for clinical diagnoses in complex clinical environments.
+Our approach showcases AFLoc's versatilities and underscores its suitability for clinical diagnosis in complex clinical environments.

 <div align="center">
     <a href="https://"><img width="1000px" height="auto" src="https://github.com/YH0517/AFLoc/blob/master/assets/fig1.png"></a>